juancarloscp52/Entropy/README.md

 To enable Twitch Integration you'll need a Twitch OAuth Access token, you can generate using [this tool](https://twitchtokengenerator.com/) (or any other OAuth token generator tool).
 Write your OAuth Access Token and your channel name in Entropy Settings.
+## YouTube Integration:
+In a similar fashion to the twitch integration, Entropy also includes the ability for YouTube streamers to connect with their YouTube Live Chat for event voting.

+It requires the creation of a Google Cloud Platform project and some configuration.
+[Click here](https://youtu.be/l6NF5JG_Ox8) for a video tutorial, there's also a written guide in that video's description
 ## Discord Integration:
 Users of a discord server can vote the next event by using the Entropy Discord integration.
 TUTORIAL: https://www.youtube.com/watch?v=waj82ownAKw
 ## Gameplay: